-How to Maintain your Garden with These Simple Tips
+Create a Low Maintenance Garden with These Simple Tips

-It’s best to prune your shrubs and small trees in the late wintertime.
 During winter, wounded limbs are prone to infection, which means that diseases can develop even when the plant is dormant.
 Pruning during the winter will help you to ensure that diseases do not spread.
 Following these tips will allow you to grow healthy plants all year around.

 To keep your garden lovely, it’s vital to keep bugs off your plants.
 For a homemade solution, try putting soapy water into a spray bottle, (you can use your regular dish soap).
 This solution will dehydrate bugs, ensuring that your plants stay safe.